how pop music archived our most iconic millennial fashion moments

 The music videos of the 2000s provide a surprising, although wonky, mirror to decades of trends and obsessions.

 At the close of the 20th century the world was a scary place.
 As people hoarded water and swore computers were going to turn on us, music videos became wonky portals into our own fears.
 It's pretty clear looking at the presence of clips set in outer space and our taste for metallic tracksuits that we weren't feeling super comfortable on earth.

-But the biggest shoutout goes to Jessica Simpson's underrated classic Irresistible.
+But the biggest shoutout goes to Jessica Simpson's underrated classic "Irresistible."
 Any pop princess trying to rebrand as a sexual woman with frosted highlights and a Spanish backbeat is worth a mention.
-But rocking flared leather in the futuristic urban wasteland populated by ninjas just combines too many cultural obsessions of 2002 to ignore.
+But rocking flared leather in a futuristic urban wasteland populated by ninjas just combines too many cultural obsessions of 2002 to ignore.

 The (Awkward) Dawn of a Global World

-After watching countless clips for this article, this trend really does feel rooted in our obsession with intensely low jeans, under-boob and wearing corsets with everything.
-Sure today the fusion of fashion and sport feels seamless, but call it athleisure wear or sports luxe—the movement was born at a time when we realised we wanted to feel as shiny and new as our millennium.
+After watching countless clips for this article, this trend really does feel rooted in our obsession with intensely low jeans, under-boob, and wearing corsets with everything.
+Sure today the fusion of fashion and sport feels seamless, but call it athleisure wear or sports luxe — the movement was born at a time when we realized we wanted to feel as shiny and new as our millennium.

 A Bratty Introduction to Fourth-Wave Feminism